AV-Martinez/Gaspy/README.md

 # Gaspy
 **A gas station finder**

-This Python application analyzes the prices of gas stations around a location or along a route.
+This **Python tkinter** application analyzes the prices of gas stations around a location or along a route.

 It will use public data about gas stations locations and prices to calculate the total cost of a refill based on: